txrx-research/vorpal/README.md

 # Cross Shard Simulation for Ethereum 2.0

 In this simulation we will model the execution of cross shard transactions the Ethereum 2.0 platform using varying sharding strategies.
+The goal of this research is to take Eth1 transactions and execute them within the context of a cross-shard transaction.

 ### Factors to be considered:
 	- Duration of cross shard communication